twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/advanced/customize-your-source-directory.md

 `~/.local/share/chezmoi/dot_gitconfig`).

-When migrating an existing chezmoi dotfiles repo to use `.chezmoiroot` you will need to move the relevant files in to the new root subdirectory manually.
+When migrating an existing chezmoi dotfiles repo to use `.chezmoiroot` you will need to move the relevant files in to the new root subdirectory manually, including special "root directory" files such as `.chezmoi.$FORMAT.tmpl`.
 You do not need to move files that are ignored by chezmoi in all cases (i.e. are listed in `.chezmoiignore` when executed as a template on all machines), and you can afterwards remove their entries from `home/.chezmoiignore`.